RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 The embedded systems side of this bridge consists of two unidirectional SSI/SPI ports.
 The TX and RX data is separate to allow the customer embedded system to operate based on data frame interrupts rather than polling the bridge checking for data constantly.
 The polling approach eats up valuable customer embedded system bandwidth / CPU cycles.

 The master SSI/SPI port forwards all USB 64 byte packets out to the target embedded system as a 68 byte frame.
 The frame is larger than the USB packet because 4 additional bytes of meta data are added.
 The meta data allows target embedded systems to know which USB interface (INT1 or BULK2) the 64 byte packet came from.
 This allows the embedded systems engineer to be aware of which USB interface software sent the packet over.
-When the embedded system assembles a frame to transmist to the USB bridge RX interface, the firmware engineer must add this meta data to the frame so the bridge knows which USB interface to forward the 64 byte payload of the 68 byte frame to.
+When the embedded system assembles a frame to transmit to the USB bridge RX interface, the firmware engineer must add this meta data to the frame so the bridge knows which USB interface to forward the 64 byte payload of the 68 byte frame to.

 The meta data allows the software engineer and firmware engineer on either side of the bridge to stay in sync and know which interfaces data comes from and should be sent to.
 This can be very valuable when users need to logically separate different types of traffic.